dmferrari/doctor-appointments/README.md

 }'
 ```

-> [!NOTE] JWT Token
+> [!NOTE]
-> In the header of the response you will receive the **token** that you will use to authenticate the other requests.
+> JWT Token: In the header of the response you will receive the **token** that you will use to authenticate the other requests.

-> [!NOTE] User and password
+> [!NOTE]
-> The user and password for the default user are defined in the .env file.
+> User and password: The user and password for the default user are defined in the .env file.

 Response (example):